-6 For a more detailed overview on this solver, see https://se.mathworks.com/help/gads/multistart.html constr=2 represents the sum-to-one constraint together with a positive value constraint.
+8 For more info on this topic, see https://se.mathworks.com/help/optim/ug/local-vs-global-optima.html this function uses the X data to find the optimal set of weights according to a predefined "target" (Sd), determined by the objective (objective) and a constraint defined by (constr); constr=1 represents the sum-to-one constraint, and constr=2 represents the sum-to-one constraint together with a positive value constraint.
 Cleq is the aggregation form (e.g. 'ArAv' for arithmetic) of the CI and it is set automatically by the MENU_version.m script according to which function was chosen for aggregation at the beginning (Fig. 9).
 The output of this function is a structured array (outOpt) with six fields containing, for example: the optimized weights (outOpt.wopt), Si at optimized weights (outOpt.Sopt) and some other solver-specific parameters.